 In this lesson, the teacher provides direct instruction to students on combining sentences using semicolons and colons.
-Students also practice splitting sentences to improve the clarity of their writing.
-Students focus on revising their own informative drafts for effectively combining sentences using semicolons and colons or for splitting sentences before transitioning to a peer discussion of revisions.
-Student learning is assessed via the completion of the WR.2 Revision Exit Slip: Varying Sentence Length, on which each student records one example of a successful revision.
+Students also practice splitting sentences to improve their clarity of their writing.
+Students focus on revising their own narratives for effectively combining sentences using semicolons and colons or for splitting sentences before transitioning to a peer discussion of revisions.
+Student learning is assessed via the completion of the WR.3 Revision Exit Slip: Varying Sentence Length, on which each student records one example of a successful revision.

-For homework, students choose three different passages from their informative papers and revise each passage focusing on effectively combining sentences using semicolons and colons or splitting sentences as necessary to strengthen their writing.
-Students also write a few sentences explaining whether or not they will keep the revisions they drafted and the impact this decision has on their informative papers.
+For homework, students choose three different passages from their narratives and revise each passage, focusing on effectively combining sentences using semicolons and colons or splitting sentences as necessary to strengthen their writing.
+Students also write a few sentences explaining whether or not they will keep the revisions they drafted and the impact this decision has on their narratives.